losrobbos/coding-advanced-resources/README.md

 https://www.atlassian.com/de/software/jira

 But most likely it will not be necessary to have JIRA experience to get your first project position.

+#### Scheduling Meetings

+In company projects the so called "Daily" is a common term.
+A short meeting in the morning, where we discuss our current status.
+In case of a finished feature what we want to focus on next.
+And discuss any issues we have, usually in a team we get fresh ideas on that that we coul not come up alone.

+Additional to the Daily Progress Meeting you could arrange another daily or bi-weekly "merge meeting" where we merge out feature branches together and also solve all the appearing conflicts together.

+Dealing with code merge conflicts can be a very <b>intimidating</b> task and usually also needs some <b>clarification</b> between at least two members in the team on how to deal with the conflicting code parts.

+Therefore in the beginning of a project it is highly recommended to solve conflicting code parts together to prevent any nervous breakdowns :)

+Lastly there is the possibility of "Pair Programming" where you code in pairs or even as a whole team together in a video session.

+That can make a lot of sense if people work toegther on the same page or feature (e.g. the frontend & backend part of the login page)

 #### Code Formatting & Linting